thesadru/genshinstats/README.md

 ```

 # how to use
-Import the `genshinstats` module and set the cookie to login.
+You simply need to import the module and use the `set_cookies` function to login.
-To set the cookie use `set_cookies(ltuid=..., ltoken=...)`.
-Pass your own cookie values into these fields. ([how can I get my cookies?](#how-can-I-get-my-cookies))
+Since all mihoyo's apis are private there's no kind of api token or authentication header, instead you are required to use your own account cookies. ([how can I get my cookies?](#how-can-I-get-my-cookies))
-The cookie is required and will raise an error if missing.

-All functions are documented and type hinted.
+The best way to learn is with examples so I have provided a usage example for every function.

 [API documentation](https://thesadru.github.io/pdoc/genshinstats/)